cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 In May 2021, Procursus attempted to migrate to a version of dpkg that no longer handles this install error, as developers should have included the `#!/bin/sh` or `#!/bin/bash` calls in their scripts.
 At the time of writing, the lead developer of Procursus has created a patch, `libiosexec`, that re-adds this error handling.
 If you still encounter this error, you may not have updated for a while.

 :::

+### nitoTV issues

+The application doesn't launch

+1. If nitoTV fails to open upon when clicking on the application, could be the result of the device being in an unjailbroken state.
+This occurs when the Apple TV reboots or has been shut down and powered back on.
+1. Reinitiating the jailbreak it will bring nitoTV back to full functionality.
+This could be via checkra1n or by launching any of the other jailbreaks tools and clicking `Jailbreak`.

+It fails to install/download/search for updates

+1. Open nitoTV and navigate to the `Sources` tab at the top bar and highlight the `nitoTV` repository.
+Click and hold the trackpad button for one second then releasing will prompt to remove the repository.
+Once deleted, click `Add` and enter the following repositoy URL: [`https://nitosoft.com/checkra1n/`] then click `Okay`.
+After a few moments, the repository should show on the list.
+Once done, initiate the app multitasker and swipe up on nitoTV to terminate the app, then relaunch nitoTV from the homescreen.

+nitoTV crashes when adding new repositories

+1. Open nitoTV and navigate to the `Installed` tab at the top bar and highlight `nitoTV`.
+Click `Modify` below the app name and select `Downgrade` then choose the selected version that works best.
+Another possible way to fix this issue is to log in via SSH.
+This can be done by locating your Apple TV Devices IP address and using the command `ssh root@Apple TV IP Address` then using `alpine` as the password  to log in.
+After logging in, type in the following command to add the repository of your choice: `scho "deb URL_ADDRESS`

+Issues with respringing

+1. In some occurances, nitoTV will need to be terminated from the multitasker window.
+This is done by pressing the TV button twice on the Siri Remote.

+Apps won't appear

+1. A simple respring can fix these odd situations.
+Double-check the console log for any errors and feel free to join the discord channel for further guidance.